ReznoRMichael/hollow-knight-completion-check/README.md

   — **Achievements Essentials** additions:
   ✅ Journal: Flukemunga

-  — Game Completion Essentials:
+  — **Game Completion Essentials** additions:
-  God Tamer (needed for Trial of the Fool %)
+  ✅ God Tamer (needed for Trial of the Fool %)
-  Vengefly King (needed for Trial of the Warrior %)
+  ✅ Vengefly King (needed for Trial of the Warrior %)

 * v1.4.1 2021-03-16: